-This course introduces the student to the pathophysiology, etiology, clinical signs and symptoms, and medical treatment of the pathological conditions most likely encountered in the physical therapy field.
+This course introduces the student to the pathophysiology, etiology, clinical signs and symptoms, and medical treatment of the pathological conditions most commonly encountered in the physical therapy field.
 An emphasis is placed on recognizing and problem solving how each condition may affect the physical therapy plan of care and interventions Prerequisite: PTAS 2520 WITH MIN.
 GRADE OF C AND PTAS 2550 WITH MIN.
+GRADE OF C AND PTAS 2570 WITH MIN.
 GRADE OF C Corequisite: PTAS2691 (52.5/0/0/0)

-PTAS 2691 Clinical Pathophysiology Lab 0.5 credits
+PTAS 2691 Clinical Pathophysiology Lab

+O.5 credits

 This course introduces the student to cardiac, pulmonary, and wound assessment and treatment techniques utilized in rehabilitation.
-The student will demonstrate competency in the treatment of pathologies common to physical therapy.
-An emphasis is placed on recognizing and problem solving how each condition may affect the physical therapy plan of care and interventions.
+The student will demonstrate competency in assessment and treatment techniques used for cardiopulmonary and wound pathologies common to physical therapy.
+An emphasis is placed on critical thinking and problem solving how different conditions may affect the physical therapy plan of care and interventions.
 Corequisite: PTAS2690 (0/15/0/0)